Christa A. Bakos, RN, CWCN, DAPWCA, Nursing, Hospital, Home Health & Wound Care Expert

-Home health care is medical care provided in a patient’s home, which can be less expensive, convenient, and effective and an alternative to a hospital or skilled nursing facility.
-This care may include skilled medical care provided by nursing, physical therapy, occupational therapy, and speech therapy.
-Non-medical skilled care, such as social services and home health aides, may also be provided.
+Home health care is medical care provided in a patient’s home.
+This care may include skilled medical care provided by nursing, physical therapy, occupational therapy and speech therapy.
+Non-medical skilled care, such as social services and home health aides, can also be provided.
+Home health care is an extension of medical care provided in a home that can be less expensive, convenient and effective and is an alternative to a hospital or skilled nursing facility.

 As of 2018, there were over 11,000 Medicare certified home health agencies in the United States.
 Over 5 million Medicare beneficiaries received home health services totaling of 7 million episodes of care.
 There continues to be a rise in home health demands with an increase in patients and spending over $102 billion.